 Anal fissure is a split in the skin of the distal anal canal characterised by pain on defecation and rectal bleeding.
-It is a common condition in young to middle-aged adults and may occur in 1 in 350 people in the European Union.
+It is a common condition in young to middle-aged adults and may occur in 1 in 350 people.
 It is the second commonest gastro-intestinal complication of pregnancy after haemorrhoids.
 The pain is described as severe (often described as 'like passing broken glass') and has a serious negative effect on quality of life.

 Florida Hospital System